evhub/bbopt/README.md

 ```
 import <your module here>
 ```
-to serve it.
+to serve it!

 ## Backends

-Currently, bbopt only supports the `scikit-optimize` and `random` backends, but more are in the works!
+Currently, BBopt only supports the `scikit-optimize` and `random` backends, but more are in the works!
 To change backends, just modify `backend="scikit-optimize"` in the boilerplate to whatever backend you want to use.
 All backends always use the universal interface of
 ```python
 bb.param(name=<name>, <stdlib random function>=<args to function>)
 ```